 With SHN’s Orpheum and Golden Gate Theatres as the focal point of your itinerary, here’s how to make the most of your time in San Francisco.

-If you have tickets to one of SHN’s exhilarating productions this 2016-2017 Season, you can enjoy your pre- and post-theatre hours right in San Francisco’s booming Mid-Market neighborhood.
+If you have tickets to one of SHN’s exhilarating productions in the new 2017-2018 Season, you can enjoy your pre- and post-theatre hours right in San Francisco’s booming Mid-Market neighborhood.

 Whether you plan to attend a matinee, an evening show, or a whole weekend of theatre at the SHN Orpheum Theatre and/or SHN Golden Gate Theatre, here’s a comprehensive Friday-through-Sunday guide to the neighborhood that SHN proudly calls home.